Online Bill Pay

 The Borough of Waynesboro utilizes Muni-Link (by Link Computer Corporation) software which allows you, our valued customers, to have more control over your utility bills through our online customer portal.
 You can access your past billing and payment history … all from your computer or mobile device.
 WHEN YOU RECEIVE YOUR NEXT UTILITY BILL, PLEASE NOTE THE CID NUMBER PROVIDED IN THE UPPER RIGHT CORNER.
 THIS UNIQUE ID NUMBER IS NEEDED TO REGISTER FOR ONLINE ACCESS TO YOUR ACCOUNT THROUGH THE CUSTOMER PORTAL.

-ATTENTION UTILITY CUSTOMERS: We are no longer able to accept payments through the Customer Portal using checking accounts.
+NOTE: We are no longer able to accept payments through the Customer Portal using checking accounts.
 You may pay with a debit card or credit card using the Customer Portal.
 We apologize for any inconvenience this may cause.

 If you would like to enroll in auto-draft, please contact our Billing Office for further instructions … you may reach them at 717-762-2101, Ext.
 221 or Ext.
 223. Please do not leave banking information on a voicemail.